DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 Empty courses cannot be published until all required fields are completed.

-This status serves a limited purpose, and we could remove it.
-The course in this scenario could be ‘Draft’ instead.

 ### Draft

-A ‘Draft’ status occurs when the user has completed all mandatory fields, but they have not yet published the course.
+A ‘Draft’ status occurs when the user has completed the mandatory description fields, but they have not yet published the course.

 Draft courses can be published and deleted.
-During the rollover period, users can manually roll over draft courses for publishing in the next recruitment cycle.
+During the rollover period, users can manually rollover draft courses for publishing in the next recruitment cycle.

 ### Published